The property tax system

 - Class rates: The percent of market value set by state law that establishes the property’s tax capacity subject to the property tax.

 - Fiscal disparities programs: Local units of government in the Twin Cities metropolitan area and on the Iron Range participate in property tax base sharing programs.
 Under these two programs, a portion of the growth in commercial and industrial property value of each city and township is contributed to a tax base sharing pool.
 Each city and township then receives a distribution of property value from the pool based on market value and population in each city.
 View information on the fiscal disparities program.

-- Homestead Market Value Exclusion (HMVE): Starting with taxes payable in 2012, eligible homesteads will pay property taxes on only a portion of the value of their homes.
-The maximum exclusion, 40% of value, occurs at home value of $76,000 and phases out as home value grows.
+- Homestead Market Value Exclusion (HMVE): Eligible homesteads will pay property taxes on only a portion of the value of their homes.
+The maximum exclusion, 40% of value, occurs at home value of $95,000 and phases out as home value grows.
 View information on the Homestead Market Value Exclusion.

 - Local government aid (LGA): A state government revenue sharing program for cities and townships that is intended to provide an alternative to the property tax.
 LGA is distributed using different formulae for cities over 2,500 and cities under 2,500.
 Those formulae include factors such as population, population change, and the share of households built before 1940.
 View information on how local government aid works.